Tehnix/wp-campusnet-authentication/README.txt

 License: BDS 2-clause
 License URI: http://opensource.org/licenses/BSD-2-Clause

-This plugin is for university's that uses CampusNet for their infrastructure and allows them to administer who has access to their wp site.
+This plugin is for universities that uses CampusNet for their infrastructure and allows them to administer who has access to their WP site.

 == Description ==